matthewdw/matthewdw.github.io/Passwords.md

 | Facebook      | vCu*s;:kDD7UZ;za]&bh    |
 | Boots.com     | +!*z!:fwq8B;qt&bsD3r    |

+Now if Boots.com gets hacked your Boots.com is compromised.
+But only your Boots.com account and nothing else.

 And all you will need to remember is your Proton account password.

 [CLICK TO CONTINUE](Passwords2.md)